sarmedi/basic-language-complexity/README.md

   * FKRI (206.835-1.015*(ASL)-(86.4)*ASYL)

-GFRI and FKRI are slightly modifed versions of well-known readability measures named Gunnig-fog and Flesch Kincaid.
+GFRI and FKRI are slightly modifed versions of well-known readability measures named Gunning-fog and Flesch Kincaid.
 In Gunning-fog, the higher the value calculated the more difficult it is to read a text, while for Flesch Kincaid it is the opposite.